AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 Perform the following steps to configure the adaptive forms cache:

-1. Go to AEM web console configuration manager at https://[server]:[port]/system/console/configMgr.
+1. Go to AEM web console configuration manager at `https://[server]:[port]/system/console/configMgr`.
-1. Click **Adaptive Form and Interactive Communication Web Channel Configuration** to edit its configuration values.
-In the edit configuration values dialog, specify the maximum number of forms or documents an instance of the AEM Forms server can cache in the **Number of Adaptive Forms** field.
+1. Click **[!UICONTROL Adaptive Form and Interactive Communication Web Channel Configuration]** to edit its configuration values.
+In the edit configuration values dialog, specify the maximum number of forms or documents an instance of the AEM Forms server can cache in the **[!UICONTROL Number of Adaptive Forms]** field.
 The default value is 100.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    >[!NOTE]
    >